ctschroeder/tutorials/GitHub-Pages-MD.md

 This tutorial lives live online at https://github.com/ctschroeder/tutorials/blob/master/GitHub-Pages-MD.md

+**I recommend you read each section carefully before doing the steps outlined in that section.
+This tutorial also sends you to a separate site made by GitHub to walk you through the steps.
+You may want to reread each of my sections after you think you've finished the section, in order to make sure you did everything correctly.

 ## 1. GitHub Account

 Go to https://github.com and create a new account if you do not have one.